-Priscilla Telmon & Vincent Moon are a collaborating multidisciplinary artist duo working as independent filmmakers and sound-explorers.
+Priscilla Telmon & Mathieu 'Vincent Moon; Saura are a collaborating multidisciplinary artist duo working as independent filmmakers and sound-explorers.
 Together they produce ethnographic experimental films and music recordings, creative direction and curation, that are based on material collected from their numerous travels.

 photo by Camille Bokhobza